ElectrifyPro/cas-rs/cas-unit-convert/README.md

-# cas-math
+# cas-unit-convert

-This subcrate provides useful mathematical utilities, such as unit conversion.
+This subcrate provides tools to convert between units and compound units.

 # Unit conversion